lindaspellman/cse212-final/1-queues.md

 value = my_queue.pop(0)
 ```

 In order to return the size of a queue, use the length() function.
+It performs at a speed of O(1).

 ``` python
 length = len(my_queue)
 ```

 You can learn whether a queue is empty, using a boolean if statement, which will return true if the length of the queue is zero.
+It performs at a speed of O(1).

 ``` python
 if len(my_queue) == 0: